Jorge-G-P/IHC_HE_GenAI/README.md

 ### 2.2.
 Hardware  <a name="22_hardware"></a>

-- **Google Cloud Platform**
+- ### **Collaborator's Laptops Configurations**

+**MacBook Pro**
+- Procesador: 2,6 GHz Intel Core i7

+- Grafica: Intel UHD Graphics 630 1536 MB

+- Memoria: 16 GB 2667 MHz DDR4

+**Asus Vivobook**
+ - Procesador: i7-13700H 2.40 GHz

+ - RAM: 32,0 GB

+ - OS: Windows 11

+ - Grafica: Nvidia RTX 4060

+**Lenovo Legion Pro 5**
+- Procesador: AMD Ryzen™ 9 7945HX (2,50 GHz hasta 5,40 GHz)

+- RAM: 32 GB DDR5-5200MHz (SODIMM) - (2 x 16 GB)

+- OS: Windows 11

+- Grafica: NVIDIA® GeForce RTX™ 4070 8 GB GDDR6

+**Lenovo Legion Y720**
+- Procesador: Intel Core i7-7700HQ (Quad-Core, 2.8 GHz, up to 3.8 GHz with Turbo Boost)

+- RAM: Up to 16 GB DDR4 (2400 MHz)

+- OS: Windows 10

+- Grafica: NVIDIA® GeForce GTX 1060 (6 GB GDDR5 VRAM)

-On an initial phase we started by training our models locally on our laptops but as the project architecture expanded, we rapidly looked for another approach due to the high computing demands.
+On an initial phase we started by training our models locally on our laptops but as the project architecture expanded, we rapidly looked for another approach due to the high computing demands, opting for [Google Cloud Platform](https://cloud.google.com/).

-- **Google Cloud Platform**
+- ### **Google Cloud Platform**

 To start, we utilized a VM from Google Cloud Platform (GCP) with an Ubuntu Image, equipped with 1 NVIDIA T4 GPU, and a machine type of n1-standard-4 (4 vCPUs, 15 GB memory).
 As the computational demands increased for model training and to expedite the process, we upgraded to a VM from GCP with an Ubuntu Image, featuring 1 NVIDIA L4 GPU and a machine type of g2-standard-8 (8 vCPUs, 32 GB memory).

 To leverage GPU acceleration, we employed CUDA, significantly enhancing our processing capabilities.
 We used Google Cloud Buckets to store and import raw dataset files to the VM.
 Additionally, we utilized the gcloud SDK for seamless data import/export to and from the VM.

 For accessing the VM and conducting our work, we established an SSH connection and utilized Visual Studio Code with the remote-ssh extension.
 This setup provided an efficient and flexible environment for developing and training our AI models.

-- **Students' personal laptops**

-MacBook Pro
-Procesador: 2,6 GHz Intel Core i7
-Grafica: Intel UHD Graphics 630 1536 MB
-Memoria: 16 GB 2667 MHz DDR4

-Asus Vivobook
-Procesador:	i7-13700H 2.40 GHz
-RAM: 32,0 GB
-OS: Windows 11
-Grafica: Nvidia RTX 4060

-Lenovo Legion Pro 5
-Procesador:	 AMD Ryzen™ 9 7945HX (2,50 GHz hasta 5,40 GHz)
-RAM: 32 GB DDR5-5200MHz (SODIMM) - (2 x 16 GB)
-OS: Windows 11
-Grafica: NVIDIA® GeForce RTX™ 4070 8 GB GDDR6